ellisalicante/OpenFilter/OpenFilter/README.md

 > python .\spot_errors.py --folder FOLDER_PATH

 **--folder** is the path of the folder containing the beautified images.<br />
-**--accepted_tuples (default=False)** gives the possibility to the user of feeding a white list of known repetitions into the script.
+**--accepted_tuples (default=False)** gives the possibility of manually feeding a white list of known repetitions into the script.
 This is done by appending into accepted_tuples.txt image paths following this format:

 IMAGE_PATH_1 IMAGE_PATH_2<br />
 ...

-The script will print to console a list of identified errors, making a distinction between noise screens (1) and repetitions (2).
+The script will print to console a list of identified errors, making a distinction between noisy screens (1) and repetitions (2).
 Also, it will mark with the keywork "MAYBE" those intermediate cases which cannot be fully trusted.
-After identifying the images unsuccessfully beautified, the user can re-organize them into a new dataset to run OpenFilter once again, until no mistakes are spotted.
+After identifying the images unsuccessfully beautified, the user can re-organize them into a new directory to run OpenFilter once again, until no mistakes are spotted.

-(put some more details regarding how to use these files)

 ## 2. License and attribution
-CC BY-NC 4.0
 The framework and the datasets are part of a scientific paper currently under review for the 36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks., under the title "OpenFilter: A Framework to Democratize Research Access to Social Media AR Filters", by Piera Riccio, Bill Psomas, Francesco Galati, Francisco Escolano, Thomas Hofmann and Nuria Oliver.

+The code of OpenFilter is shared under GNU General Public License, version 2.